AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 **RNA-Seq count matrix** : contains a set of expression levels for all genes for each patient (Dataset can be downloaded following this instruction [here](https://htmlpreview.github.io/?https://github.com/AIMLab-UBC/BMEG310_2022/blob/main/FinalProject/Instruction_TCGA_RNAseq.html)

-Get the <u>first two datasets</u> from the link associated with the project name.
+Get the <u>first two datasets</u> from the link associated with the project name (highlighted in yellow in the figure below).
 You will be redirected to a page where you can download all the data as shown here in the upper left corner.
 First download all the data related to your project as a zip file, then select these two **.txt** files

 <img src="img.jpg" style="zoom:50%;" />